DinoChiesa/AppInt-Apigee-Cert-Expiry-Checker/README.md

 - `APIGEE_PROJECTS` - a comma-separated list of project IDs (no spaces)

-- `EMAIL_ADDR`- the email address that will get the report.
+- `EMAIL_ADDR` - the email address that will get the report.

+- `SCHEDULE` - This specifies the schedule on which the integration will run.
+The default value of the `SCHEDULE` variable set in env.sh is "4 21 * * *"; this means the integration is set to execute on a schedule, nightly at 21:04.
+You can modify this by using a different schedule.
+Use a crontab-compliant schedule specification.
+Try [crontab.guru](https://crontab.guru/) to generate a spec, to set into the env.sh file.

 Save the file.